 If Drs.
 Brian St. Louis and George Cantu and our team at Central Texas Orthodontics have recommended a palatal expander, you might be wondering what it is and how it will help you.
 A palatal expander is a small appliance fitted in your mouth to create a wider space in the upper jaw.
 It is often used when there is a problem with overcrowding of the teeth or when the upper and lower molars don’t fit together correctly.
-While it is most commonly used in children, some teens and adults may also need a palatal expander.
+While it is most commonly used in children, some teens and adults may also need this.

 Reasons to get a palatal expander